ricardoinaciopt/mast/README.md

 - `BaselineModel`: Class for training and forecasting using a baseline model.
 - `MetaModel`: Class for training a metamodel using LightGBM with optional data resampling.
 - `PrepareDataset`: Class for loading and preprocessing datasets.
+- `TimeSeriesGenerator`: Class for generating synthetic time series data using the MetaForecast package.

 ## Classes